Unraveling the Complexity of Dwarf Galaxy Dynamics: A study of Binary Orbital Motions: Introduction

 The resolution is significantly higher in the cosmological zoom-in hydrodynamical simulation, \textsc{auriga} \citep{2017MNRAS.467..179G}, which are particularly aimed to resolve the evolution of MW-mass systems and their population of satellites.
 For example, the level-2 suite of \textsc{auriga} simulations have an average star particle mass of $\sim800\msun$.
 Hence for dwarfs with stellar masses of $10^{4-5}\msun$, they can have a few tens up to a few thousands of star particles, enabling the investigations on how binary orbital motions affect the mass constraints for more realistic dwarf systems in modern hydrodynamical simulations.

 In this paper, we take advantage of the \textsc{auriga} simulations.
 Since binaries are not resolved, we incorporate binary orbital motions by sampling their orbital element distributions based on different models, while the original motions of star particles are treated as the motions of barycenters for binaries.
 We start with the so far highest resolution of level-2 simulations.
-Moreover, since level-2 has only one MW-like system so far, we will also use the lower resolution suite of level-3 simulations plus a scaling method.
+Moreover, since level-2 has only one MW-like system so far and with a few tens of star particles as tracers at the low mass end, the statistical errors are still large, we will also use the lower resolution suite of level-3 simulations plus a scaling method.
 The \textsc{auriga} simulations and the scaling approach have enabled us to investigate the effect of binaries upon constraining the underlying density profiles, and in particular, our analysis is based on more realistic dwarf systems with radius dependent velocity dispersion profiles.
 The best constrained mass at different radii can be directly compared before and after incorporating binary motions.
+Note, however, we do not evaluate the performance of \textsc{jam} in this paper, since the focus of this paper is the effect of binary motions.
+We refer the readers to \cite{2022ApJ...941..108W} (hereafter Paper I) about the performance of \textsc{jam}, in which we have performed detailed investigations on how the best fits by \textsc{jam} may deviate from the truth for dwarf systems in \textsc{auriga} simulations.

 The layout of the paper is as follows.
 We first introduce the \textsc{auriga} suite of simulations, sample of simulated dwarf galaxy systems, mock stars and the models of binary orbital element distributions in Section~\ref{sec:data}.
 Our dynamical modeling approach is the axis-symmetric Jean Anisotropic multi-Gaussian expansion method (Section~\ref{sec:methods}).
 The model constraints and the comparison before and after including binaries will be shown in Section~\ref{sec:results}, with discussions on different binary models and binary fractions, with or without observational errors and multi-epoch observations.
 We discuss and conclude in the end (Section~\ref{sec:concl}).